acoustic-content-samples/wchtools-cli/README.md

 ### Local filesystem layout and working directory

   The wchtools CLI utility operates against a working directory, and requires specific folders as direct children of that working directory.
-Each child folder of the working directory separates artifacts based on the Watson Content Hub service that manages those artifacts.
+Each child folder of the working directory separates artifacts based on the Acoustic Content service that manages those artifacts.

   The working directory for the root of this filesystem layout is either the current directory where the wchtools CLI is run, or the path that is specified by the specified by the --dir argument.